 I don’t know about you, but when I watch urban exploration videos on Youtube, I want to see a video that’s filmed in high quality and properly edited.
 Most of the urban exploration youtube channels don’t give you that.

-I created this list to share with you who I think are the top urban exploration youtube channels right now.
-Yes, these are my personal favorites so I am being subjective.
+I created this list to share with you who I think are the best urban exploration youtube channels right now.
+Yes, these are my personal favorites so I am being a bit biased.

-But I genuinely believe these 13 urban exploration youtube channels are better than almost 90% of all the other youtube channels.
+But I genuinely believe these 13 urbex vloggers currently have the best urban exploration youtube channels and are better than almost 90% of all the other urbex youtube channels.

 They’re all high-quality content creators and have tons of subscribers.
 This means lots of people enjoy their videos so there’s a chance you might too.